VenkatramanRajagopalan/DateRangePicker/README.md

 # DateRangePicker
 DateRangePicker library for Android

-# Usage
+# Add DateRangePicker to your project
-Add the following line to project level gradle file
+Add this to project level gradle file
 ```
 allprojects {
 	repositories {